Uncertainty in Bayesian Leave-One-Out Cross-Validation Based Model Comparison: Conclusions

-Cross-validation has been explicitly advocated for $\mathcal{M}$-open case when the true model is not included in the set of the compared models \citep{Bernardo+Smith:1994,Vehtari+Ojanen:2012}.
-Our results demonstrate that there can be significant bias in the estimated predictive performance in the case of badly misspecified models, which can also affect the model comparison.
-We show that, in these cases, analysing the uncertainty of the estimated difference in the predictive performance is difficult.
+\para{Scenario 2: Model Misspecification With Outliers} Cross-validation has been advocated when the true model is not included in the set of the compared models \citep{Bernardo+Smith:1994,Vehtari+Ojanen:2012}.
+Our results demonstrate that in the case of bad misspecification, there can be significant bias in the estimated predictive performance difference, and the estimated uncertainty can be miscalibrated.

-The consequence of the bias in model comparison in the case of misspecified models is that model checking, and possible refinement, should be considered before using cross-validation for model comparison.
-The issue of bad model misspecification affecting the model comparison is not unique to cross-validation \citep[se,, e.g.,][]{Oelrich+etal:2020:overconfident}.